tscheys/tscheys.github.io/_posts/2015-10-28-troubleshootingNode.md

 Where index.js is the script that starts up your server.

-##Have an npm start script or Procfile to start your server
+##5.
+Have an npm start script or Procfile to start your server

 Easiest way to ensure that your server actually executes your server code is to include the following in your package.json: